path-cc/path-cc.github.io/_events/2023-01-25-htcondor-osg.md

 published: true

 excerpt: |
-    Save the Dates for **Throughput Computing 2023** - a joint OSG All Hands Meeting and HTCondor Week to be held July 10-14 2023 in Madison, Wisconsin
+    Save the Dates for **Throughput Computing 2023** - a joint OSG All-Hands Meeting and HTCondor Week to be held July 10-14 2023 in Madison, Wisconsin

 start_date: 2023-07-10